fcsonline/cargo-permissions/README.md

 hyper = {version = "0.12", permissions = ["net"]}
 ```

-If that for whatever reason, `clap` starts using a permission like `net` that
+If for whatever reason, `clap` starts using a permission like `net` that
-is not authorized to use, we are going going to raise red flags about the
+is not authorized to use it, Cargo is going to complain about it.
-version used for the `clap` crate.

 ```
 $ cargo build